RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 But on the bright side (no pun intended) the SNES seems to be in good mechanical condition.
 I can not see any cracks or damage.
 There are some signs of tear and wear, but not something severe as far as I can see.

-This SNES is also special: it will be used to help another SNES to be repaired!
+❤️ - This SNES is special.
+It will be used to help another SNES to be repaired!
 By moving some of the functioning chips from this SNES to a broken SNES, it will make it easier to identify which chips are faulty on the broken SNES.
 What a beautiful way to serve another SNES!
 But this will mean that this SNES will be not-working then?
 Yes, for a while.
 But eventually new chip(s) will be sourced for this SNES also.